Mikhail Degtyarev

-Mikhail Vladimirovich Degtyarev (Михаи́л Влади́мирович Дегтярёв; born 10 July 1981) is a Russian politician serving as Governor of Khabarovsk Krai since 24 September 2021.
+Mikhail Vladimirovich Degtyarev (Михаи́л Влади́мирович Дегтярёв; born 10 July 1981) is a Russian politician serving as the Minister of Sport since May 2024.
+He was previously Governor of Khabarovsk Krai from September 2021 until 2024.
+He currently serves as the president of Russian Olympic Committee since December 2024.

 He has been a member of the State Duma, representing the Liberal Democratic Party, since the 2011 parliamentary election.
 He is also Vice Chairman of the State Duma Committee on Science and High Technology.
 He is a member of the Supreme Council of the Liberal Democratic Party, and was a candidate for mayor of Moscow in the 2013 and 2018 elections.

 Biography

 In 1998, Degtyarev graduated from the Samara International Aerospace High School.
 In 2004, he graduated from the Samara State Aerospace University, Faculty of aircraft engines (specialty "engineer"), and he also received a special "manager" in the same high school at the Faculty of Economics and Management in 2005.

 In September 2003, Degtyarev joined the party United Russia.

 In 2004, as a self-promoter he was elected a deputy of the Samara City Duma.
 In 2005, he left United Russia and joined the Liberal Democratic Party of Russia.

 In 2007, he was elected to the Samara Governorate Duma on the Liberal Democratic Party.

 On 4 December 2011, Degtyarev was elected to the State Duma 6th convocation of the Liberal Democratic Party party list of the Samara Oblast.
 Worked as Vice Chairman the State Duma Committee for Science and High Technology.

 On 25 March 2013, he was elected member of the Supreme Council of the Liberal Democratic Party.

-For undermining the territorial integrity of Ukraine, Degtyarev was included in the EU sanctions list (July 26, 2014).